joshnuss/code-skills/README.md

-# Skills that fight the slop
+# Code skills

+A set of skills for Claude Code to fight the slop.

 ## Minimal Comments